Top BIM Software Tools in 2023

 - Reliance on a web-based platform as the main distribution method could lead to complete paralysis of all work operations if Autodesk servers are down for some reason

-- The inability to create a project template from scratch, it is only possible to duplicate or modify the existing one
+- It is not possible to create project templates from scratch, only to duplicate or modify existing ones

 - A lot of focus on Autodesk’s internal formats and solutions, with little to no compatibility with other software or platforms

-- Update frequency can be an issue for companies that are used to a slower update schedule with no compatibility issues
+- Update frequency can be an issue for companies that are used to slower update schedules with no compatibility issues

-- Autodesk Construction Cloud is a collection of a multitude of different products, with each product having its own price that can only be learned by requesting a quote from Autodesk.
+- Autodesk Construction Cloud is a collection of a multitude of different products, each of which has its own price that can be learned only by requesting a quotation from Autodesk.

 My personal opinion about Autodesk Construction Cloud: